alamarnissi/DevOps-Documentation/git/README.md

 ```

 > After `git add` you can add ``directory-name`` or `files-name` \
-> You `.` to stage all changes in current directory
+> Use `.` to stage all changes in current directory

 Commit staged files and specify a commit message